beshleman/xen-riscv-env/README.md

 # Debugging

-To OpenSBI and Xen with QEMU run:
+To run OpenSBI and Xen with QEMU:

 ```bash
 $ ./run.sh